Posts Tagged ‘Brian Foley’

 Autodelta…

-Autodelta was the factory Alfa racing subsidiary, formed by famed ex-Ferrari engineer, Carlo Chiti and Ludovico Chizzola in 1963 after the closure of ATS, the Grand Prix team formed by ex-Ferrari staff after a purge by the Commendatore in 1961.
+Autodelta was the factory Alfa racing subsidiary formed by famed ex-Ferrari engineer, Carlo Chiti, and Ludovico Chizzola in 1963 after the closure of ATS, the Grand Prix team formed by ex-Ferrari staff after a purge by the Commendatore in 1961.
 In 1964 Alfa acquired Autodelta and moved it to Milan, near its HQ.

-The GTA was built to compete in Sedan racing globally, ‘Group 2’ under FIA rules, which boomed in the 60’s.
-On 18 February 1965 the first Giulia Sprint GTA was unveiled at the Autosalon in Amsterdam.
+This ‘GTA’ was built to compete in sedan racing globally, in Group 2 under FIA rules, which boomed in the 60s.
+On 18 February 1965 the first Giulia Sprint GTA was unveiled at the Autosalon in Amsterdam, it was followed by the GTA Junior 1300 in 1968 and later the 1750/2000 GTAm.

 interior

-Interior of Australian owned GTA ‘Stradale’
+Interior of Australian owned GTA Stradale (M Bisset)

 donk

-The engine/bay of the ‘RHD Mildren GTA’ as restored.
-Philip Island 2013.
-(Flickr)
+The engine/bay of the ‘RHD Mildren GTA’ as restored, Philip Island 2013 (Flickr)

 The cars were immediately and immensely successful winning the first round of the European Touring Car Challenge in March 1966.
-Andrea De Adamich winning the Division 2 Drivers Title and Alfa the European Manufacturers title.
-In the US Jochen Rindt won the SCCA Trans American Sedan Championship race at Sebring, many championships throughout the world followed.
+Andrea de Adamich won the Division 2 Drivers Title and Alfa the European Manufacturers title.
+In the US, Jochen Rindt won the SCCA Trans American Sedan Championship race at Sebring, many championships followed throughout the world.
+The GTAm won Alfa’s last championship for the 105, the ETCC Manufacturers Championship in 1971, the cars were competitive for a long time with ongoing development.

-Arnaldo Tonti, Autodela mechanic attributed the success of the car in ‘Octane’ magazine to ‘… a perfect balance between a very good chassis, with a very low centre of gravity, and a very strong, powerful and reliable engine.
+Arnaldo Tonti, Autodela mechanic attributed the success of the car in Octane magazine to ‘… a perfect balance between a very good chassis, with a very low centre of gravity, and a very strong, powerful and reliable engine.
 The Autodelta sliding block for the rear suspension was a work of art lowering the car and making it quicker and more stable through the corners and giving its characteristic raised front wheel.
-The engines were capable of 6800/7000 RPM…’
+The engines were capable of 6800/7000rpm…’

 aug

-Bruce Wells shot of Kevin Bartlett at Warwick Farm in 1966, in LHD Mildren GTA
+Bruce Wells’ shot of Kevin Bartlett at Warwick Farm in 1966, in LHD Mildren GTA

 Businello Sandown 1965